 Running more tests than expected also generates this extra message.
 That's a good thing as this surplus of executed tests might also indicate some issue.
 Probably with the test itself.

-In addition to the counting, and the reporting of mismatch in the number of tests, the ok() function of Test::Simple also provides another feature.
-It accepts a second parameter which is the name or the title of the test case.
+In addition to the counting, and the reporting of a mismatch in the number of tests, the ok() function of Test::Simple also provides another feature.
+It accepts a second parameter which is the name or title of the test case.
 It is usually a description of the specific case.
 In most cases it can be some text, but our case is so simple we will just indicate the call we are testing.

 The new test.pl file looks like this:

 use strict; use warnings; use FindBin qw($Bin); use lib "$Bin/lib"; use MyCalc; use Test::Simple tests => 1; ok sum(1, 1) == 2, 'sum(1, 1) = 2'; ok sum(2, 2) == 4, 'sum(2, 2) = 4'; ok sum(2, 2, 2) == 6, 'sum(2, 2, 2) = 6';

 and the result of perl test.pl look like this: